 How to prepare for angioplasty

-Your preparation will depend on your medical condition at the time of the procedure, and any medications you are taking.
+Your preparation will depend on your medical condition at the time of the procedure, and any medicines you are taking.

-Your doctor might ask you to stop taking certain medications that can thin the blood and cause bleeding.
+Your doctor might ask you to stop taking certain medicines that can thin the blood and cause bleeding.
 You will probably have to fast for several hours.

 What happens during angioplasty